-As far as item 3 and 4 are concerned, we have identified 9 documents that were exchanges of correspondence and minutes of meetings between the Commissioner and her Cabinet and Microsoft.
-A list of these twelve documents is enclosed in Annex I to this reply.
+As far as items 2 and 3 are concerned, we have identified 8 documents: a list of these documents is enclosed in Annex I to this reply.

 2. ASSESSMENT AND CONCLUSION UNDER REGULATION 1049/2001

 In accordance with settled case law2, when an institution is asked to disclose a document, it must assess, in each individual case, whether that document falls within the exceptions to the right of public access to documents set out in Article 4 of Regulation 1049/2001.
 Such assessment is carried out in a multi-step approach.
 First, the institution must satisfy itself that the document relates to one of the exceptions, and if so, decide which parts of it are covered by that exception.
 Second, it must examine whether disclosure of the parts of the document in question pose a "reasonably foreseeable and not purely hypothetical" risk of undermining the protection of the interest covered by the exception.
 Third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Articles 4.2 and 4.3 of Regulation 1049/2001, the institution is required "to ascertain whether there is any overriding public interest justifying disclosure".3